k-int/bas-quire/content/issue-01/conversation.md

 {% assign DOI = "p2" %}

 The immaculate, beautifully conserved array of painting from [Hogarth to Turner](http://www.nationalgallery.org.uk/visiting/floorplans/level-2/room-34) in the Sackler and adjacent rooms is a consequence of a legal separation, decreed by the [National Gallery and Tate Gallery Act 1954](http://www.legislation.gov.uk/ukpga/1954/65/pdfs/ukpga_19540065_en.pdf).
 It comprises a few select paintings which, for the most part, were judged worthy of inclusion alongside the prevailing canon of Western European art, while the majority of the national collection of British painting became the charge of the newly independent Tate.
 British art at the National Gallery is thus a wholly modern, establishment vision of a presumed Golden Age: a paragon of nineteenth-century taste, distilled by twentieth-century cultural policy and inflected by twenty-first-century curatorial practice.
-The handful of subsequent acquisitions---[*Mr and Mrs Andrews*](http://www.nationalgallery.org.uk/paintings/thomas-gainsborough-mr-and-mrs-andrews) by Thomas Gainsborough in 1960, *Whistlejacket* by George Stubbs in 1997 ([fig. 1](#figure1))---only reconfirm the exclusionary nature of the canon of British art.
+The handful of subsequent acquisitions---[*Mr and Mrs Andrews*](http://www.nationalgallery.org.uk/paintings/thomas-gainsborough-mr-and-mrs-andrews) by Thomas Gainsborough in 1960, *Whistlejacket* by George Stubbs in 1997 ([fig. 1](#nstaba-fig1))---only reconfirm the exclusionary nature of the canon of British art.

 {% assign DOI = "p3" %}

 The same postwar decade that shaped the presence of British art in Trafalgar Square also witnessed the broadcast in 1955 and subsequent publication of Nikolaus Pevsner's affectionate reflections on the [*Englishness of English Art*](http://www.bbc.co.uk/programmes/p00h9llv).
 Around the same time, a new generation of artists emerged whose work disturbed the sentimentality of what Pevsner famously termed the "geography of art".
-David Hockney's painting *Man Stood in Front of his House with Rain Descending* (1962; [fig. 2](#figure2)), also known as *The Idiot*, does this by presenting a catalogue of clichés of Britishness: its architecture, dress codes, habits.
+David Hockney's painting *Man Stood in Front of his House with Rain Descending* (1962; [fig. 2](#nstaba-fig2)), also known as *The Idiot*, does this by presenting a catalogue of clichés of Britishness: its architecture, dress codes, habits.
 In its content, its painterly figuration, in the droll textual framing of its title, and even its size---it occupies the same wall space as a full-length portrait by Joshua Reynolds or Gainsborough---it is at once quintessentially, undeniably British (or should that be English?) *and* contemptuous of the patriarchal confines of its own, rain-soaked national mythology.

+{% figuregroup '2', 'nstaba-fig1, nstaba-fig2' %}

 {% assign DOI = "p4" %}